r5embed/r5embed/README.md

 **nb.** SNEIK is currently being upgraded from version 1.0 to 1.1.
 The new version will be released before end of June 2019.
-Hence the R5SNEIK option is not suitable for production use at this time.
 However we note that the modification is very is minor and will have minimal impact on performance and implementation footprint metrics.